sillygoose/cs_esphome/README.md

 ## What's new
 #### 0.1.5
-TBD
--
+New database schema supports reporting sensor and location values and integration (today, month, and year totals).

 #### 0.1.4
-ESPHOME_DEBUG environment variable!
+ESPHOME_DEBUG environment variable
 - ignores debug options in YAML file when not defined

 #### 0.1.3
-queries!
+queries
 - sensors with integration write daily, monthly, and annual totals

 #### 0.1.2
-More improvements!
+More improvements
 - Can delete and/or create the database if requested
 - More tasks to prepare for future database queries
 - Improved error handling